isaaclab_newton.sim.spawners#

 Path where the prototype is spawned.

-Material values applied to generated particles.
+Physical material values applied to generated particles.

-Display color for Kit particle visualization.
+RGB display color for particle visualization.

-Kit particle visualization update frequency in render frames.
+USD-stage particle visualization update frequency in render frames.

 Per-particle mass [kg].